Projects

 All topics within linguistics are welcome.
 The journal especially encourages submissions taking advantage of its new multimodal platform designed to integrate interactive content, including audio and video, images, maps, software code, raw data, and any other media that enhances the traditional written word.
 The novel platform and concise article format allows for rapid turnaround of submissions.
 Full peer review assures quality and enables authors to receive appropriate credit for their work.

-• Cognition and Poetics(book series, Oxford University Press until 2020, now Bloomsbury Academic edited with Margaret Freeman & Peter Schneck)
+• Cognition and Poetics (Book series, Oxford University Press until 2020, now Bloomsbury Academic edited with Margaret Freeman & Peter Schneck)

 Cognition and Ppetics (CAP) fosters high quality interdisciplinary research at the intersection of cognitive science, literature, the arts, and linguistics.
 The series seeks to expand the development of theories and methodologies that integrate research in the relevant disciplines to further our understanding of the production and reception of the arts as one of the most central and complex operations of the human mind.
 CAP welcomes submissions of edited volumes and monographs in English that focus on literatures and cultures from around the world.

 This project investigates the notion of fragments in syntax, broadly construed.
 On of the central questions is whether the notion of the "complete sentence" is actually very helpful in our analysis of spoken language or whether we should rather work with some notion of "conversation grammar".
-Meike Pentrel and Nikolaos Lavidas are the hosts of workshop in Vigo, Spain, on the topic and there is a reply by Alexander Bergs to Elizabeth Traugott's paper in the forthcoming ELL special issue on Cognitive Approaches to the History of English.
+Meike Pentrel and Nikolaos Lavidas were the hosts of workshop in Vigo, Spain, on the topic and there is a reply by Alexander Bergs to Elizabeth Traugott's paper in the ELL special issue on Cognitive Approaches to the History of English.

 This is one of the latest ideas we've been playing with.
 Using language is not always straightforward and easy.
 Speakers also belong to both homo ludens and homo oeconomicus, and whenever they "break rules" in the widest sense, they do something risky.
 This projects seeks to explore the notion of costs and benefits in language use from a very broad, interdisciplary perspective, including philosophy of language, linguistics, and cognitive science.